History of the Middle East: World War I (1914–1918)

-In 1914, Enver Pasha's alliance with Germany led the Ottoman Empire into the fatal step of entering World War I on the side of the Central Powers against the Entente, an alliance that included Russia, Great Britain and France.
+In 1914, Enver Pasha's alliance with Germany led the Ottoman Empire into World War I on the side of the Central Powers against the Entente, an alliance that included Russia, Great Britain and France.
 The British saw the Ottomans as the weak link in the Central Powers, and concentrated on knocking them out of the war.
 When a direct assault failed at Gallipoli in 1915, they turned to fomenting revolution in the Ottoman domains, exploiting the awakening force of Arab, Armenian, and Assyrian nationalism against the Ottomans.
-The British found an ally in Sharif Hussein, the hereditary ruler of Mecca believed by many to be a descendant of Muhammad, who led an Arab Revolt against Ottoman rule, after being promised independence.
+The British found an ally in Sharif Hussein, the hereditary ruler of Mecca believed by many Muslims to be a descendant of Muhammad, who led an Arab Revolt against Ottoman rule, after being promised independence.

-The Entente won the war and the Ottoman Empire was abolished with most of its territories ceded to Britain and France; the Turkish War of Independence led to the creation of the modern Turkish state.
-The war transformed the region in terms of shattering Ottoman power which was supplanted by increased British and French influence; the creation of the Middle Eastern state system as seen in Turkey and Saudi Arabia; the emergence of explicitly more nationalist politics, as seen in Turkey and Egypt; and the expansion of oil industry, particularly in the Gulf States.
+The Entente won the war and the Ottoman Empire was divided according to the 1920 Treaty of Sevres.
+Most of its territory was ceded to Britain and France.
+The Turkish War of Independence led to the creation of the modern Turkish state.
+The war transformed the region in terms of shattering Ottoman power which was supplanted by increased British and French influence; the creation of the Middle Eastern state system as seen in Turkey, TransJordan (Jordan), Iraq and Saudi Arabia; the emergence of explicitly more nationalist politics, as seen in Turkey and Egypt; and the expansion of oil industry, particularly in the Gulf States.